Implementing Workflows

 |

-One missing piece of our transfer workflow implementation is a workflow definition
+One missing piece of our transfer workflow implementation is the workflow steps implementation.
+A workflow Step

-has a unique name, an action to perform (e.g. asynchronous call to an Akka component, or asynchronous call to any external service) and a transition to select the next step (or end
+has an action to perform (e.g. a call to an Akka component, or a call to an external service) and a transition to select the next step (or end

 transition to finish the workflow, in case of the last step).